itfanr/ros2-wiki/Linux-Development-Setup.md

 Now that you have finished building the workspace, you can run talker and listener, they are on your path.
 See the [demos](Tutorials) for other things to try.

+### Maintain your Source Checkout
+For information on how to keep your source checkout up-to-date, see [Maintaining a Source Checkout](Maintaining-a-Source-Checkout).

 ### Alternative DDS sources